 This content has been automatically translated from Ukrainian.

-FPS in video games, it is short for "Frames Per Second", which means "frames per second".
-FPS measures the number of frames or images displayed on a computer or console screen in one second during a game.
+FPS in video games is an abbreviation for "Frames Per Second", which means "frames per second".
+FPS measures the number of frames or images displayed on a computer or console screen in one second during gameplay.

-In video games that have realistic graphic effects and fast dynamic events, FPS becomes a very important metric.
-High frames per second (high FPS) allows the game to play with a smoother and more realistic image, and improves the player's response to in-game events.
+In video games that have realistic graphic effects and fast dynamic events, FPS becomes a very important indicator.
+A high number of frames per second (high FPS) allows the game to be played with a smoother and more realistic image, as well as improves the player's reaction to events in the game.

-The optimal FPS varies depending on the game type and individual player preferences, but typically 60 FPS or more are considered comfortable for most games.
-However, some gamers may aim for even higher FPS values, such as 120 or 240, especially in professional competitions.
+The optimal FPS varies depending on the type of game and individual player preferences, but generally, 60 FPS and above are considered comfortable for most games.
+However, some gamers may strive for even higher FPS values, such as 120 or 240, especially in professional competitions.

-To achieve greater FPS, players can lower the game's graphics settings, update computer or console components, and use game optimization software.
-Increasing FPS can significantly improve the game experience by reducing lags and making the game more addictive and enjoyable.
+To achieve higher FPS, players can lower the game's graphic settings, upgrade their computer or console components, and use software to optimize the game.
+Increasing FPS can significantly enhance the gaming experience by reducing lags and making the game more engaging and enjoyable.

 This post doesn't have any additions from the author yet.